Originally published in June 2013; revised and expanded in May of 2019

-At Daystar Retirement Village, we promote an active lifestyle because we know that movement has so many benefits.
+Movement has so many benefits.
 Researchers have shown that regular exercise can boost memory, metabolism and, of course, mobility.
 (Not to mention, exercise helps combat depression in seniors.)

-We think moving should be fun.
+We think being active should be fun.
 Eating good food isn’t a chore, and moving your body shouldn’t be either.
 At the same time, you don’t want to jump into an activity or exercise that could trigger old injuries or create new ones.
 The goal is to move gently, but regularly.

 - Tai Chi

 - Balloon Volleyball

 - Elliptical Exercises

 - Balance Exercises